NomicFoundation/hardhat-vscode/docs/publish-extension.md

 1. Checkout to `ytidilos` [`git checkout ytidilos`]
 2. Merge `main` to `ytidilos` [`git merge main`]
 3. Increase version in `package.json` and push it.
-4. Run `vsce package --yarn` that will generate you `.vsix` file in root of project.\
+4. Run the package command to generate the vsix file in the project root: `yarn package`
-    Due to the fast releases that `vsce` makes, it is recommended to update the package before running the `4.`\
-    `npm install -g vsce`
 5. We can test `.vsix` file by installing it manually in VSCode.\
     ![image](images/publish_extension_step_1.png)
 6. Go to https://marketplace.visualstudio.com/manage/publishers/ylrednet and click on 3 dots.\